Markcanfly/AHKpressandhold/README.md

 # macOSaccents
-An AutoHotkey script made to mimic the macOS accent menu
+An AutoHotkey script made to mimic the macOS accent menu on Windows

 *The script itself only requires AutoHotkey to be installed, but Python is needed to easily update the script.*